DeepRegNet/DeepReg/docs/source/tutorial/run_cluster.md

 # Running DeepReg on the Cluster
-This tutorial gives an example of how to run DeepReg remotely (e.g. on the cluster).
+This tutorial gives an example of how to run DeepReg remotely (e.g. on a cluster).
 Our example is specific to the UCL cluster, which has operating system CentOS 7 (similar to Ubuntu), with job scheduler Sun Grid Engine (SGE).
 More information on the specific configuration at UCL is available [here](https://hpc.cs.ucl.ac.uk/job-submission/).

-# Running DeepReg on the Cluster
+# Installing the Environment
 Install the environment in the cluster, as described [here](../../../README.md).
 In the case you do not have root access (as the case of the UCL cluster), you might need to use pip -u option to install the requirements.txt file.

 # Example Script
 Below is the submission script for running quick start example [here](../getting_started/quick_start.md).
-Change `<DeepReg_dir>` in the script to the DeepReg repo location and save the below code in a `<your_name>.qsub`.
+Change `<DeepReg_dir>` in the script to the remote DeepReg repo location and save the below code in a `<your_name>.qsub`.
 Submit the job with `qsub <your_name>.qsub` and check the status of the job with `qstat`, the saved stdout and stderr is in `<DeepReg_dir>/logs/`.

 ```
 #!/bin/bash